Entropy in thermodynamics and information theory: Theoretical relationship

 Despite the foregoing, there is a difference between the two quantities.
 The information entropy Η can be calculated for any probability distribution (if the "message" is taken to be that the event i which had probability p_{i} occurred, out of the space of the events possible), while the thermodynamic entropy S refers to thermodynamic probabilities p_{i} specifically.
-The difference is more theoretical than actual, however, because any probability distribution can be approximated arbitrarily closely by some thermodynamic system.
+The difference is more theoretical than actual, however: any probability distribution p_{i} is the equilibrium distribution of a suitably chosen Hamiltonian, $H_i = -kT \ln p_i$, and stochastic thermodynamics shows that for such states the Shannon entropy has a precise thermodynamic meaning.

 Moreover, a direct connection can be made between the two.
 If the probabilities in question are the thermodynamic probabilities p_{i}: the (reduced) Gibbs entropy σ can then be seen as simply the amount of Shannon information needed to define the detailed microscopic state of the system, given its macroscopic description.
 Or, in the words of G. N. Lewis writing about chemical entropy in 1930, "Gain in entropy always means loss of information, and nothing more".
 To be more concrete, in the discrete case using base two logarithms, the reduced Gibbs entropy is equal to the average of the minimum number of yes-no questions needed to be answered in order to fully specify the microstate, given that we know the macrostate.

 Furthermore, the prescription to find the equilibrium distributions of statistical mechanics—such as the Boltzmann distribution—by maximising the Gibbs entropy subject to appropriate constraints (the Gibbs algorithm) can be seen as something not unique to thermodynamics, but as a principle of general relevance in statistical inference, if it is desired to find a maximally uninformative probability distribution, subject to certain constraints on its averages.
 (These perspectives are explored further in the article Maximum entropy thermodynamics.)

 The Shannon entropy in information theory is sometimes expressed in units of bits per symbol.
 The physical entropy may be on a "per quantity" basis (h) which is called "intensive" entropy instead of the usual total entropy which is called "extensive" entropy.
 The "shannons" of a message (Η) are its total "extensive" information entropy and is h times the number of bits in the message.

 A direct and physically real relationship between h and S can be found by assigning a symbol to each microstate that occurs per mole, kilogram, volume, or particle of a homogeneous substance, then calculating the 'h' of these symbols.
 By theory or by observation, the symbols (microstates) will occur with different probabilities and this will determine h.
 If there are N moles, kilograms, volumes, or particles of the unit substance, the relationship between h (in bits per unit substance) and physical extensive entropy in nats is: